 The beautiful weather held for the whole weekend.
 Back home the h tinkered with the motorcycle, which he restored after a construction crew ran over it with a dump truck a few year’s back, twisting it into a pretzel shape.
 He was mad, but the sheer complexity of fixing it quickly overcame an anger he couldn’t do anything with, anyway – the construction crew all disavowed knowing anything about it with carefully blank faces.
 Not everything random that happens in the city is wonderful.

-Our flat is 50 steps above street level where the garage is, and the h comes up to the kitchen every now and then to refill his water bottle or reapply sunblock, leaving Jake in his position in the middle of the sidewalk, ‘guarding’ the garage with his chief judo skill, a trusting friendliness for anyone who might be open to an exchange of interspecies pleasantries.
+Our flat is 50 steps above street level where the garage is, and the h comes up to the kitchen every now and then to refill his water bottle or reapply sunblock, leaving our chocolate Labrador Jake in his position in the middle of the sidewalk, ‘guarding’ the garage with his chief judo skill, a trusting friendliness for anyone who might be open to an exchange of interspecies pleasantries.
 You’ll never guess what, the h says.
 What, I say.
 I am prepping vegetables for a vegan pizza later tonight.
 Sophia makes a little moue of doubt when I announce this; it’s so warm in the house she is finding studying difficult, even with all the windows open and shorts on, but I know that by evening it will be down to a more reasonable fifty-eight and pizza will be welcome, plus we have heirloom tomatoes on their last legs.
 Such is the tyranny of veganism.

 I’m working on my motorcycle and a guy walks by and comments on our old BMW, says the h.
 Says he specializes in fixing up that specific model and year.
 I perk up; I don’t drive it much, not since someone cut through the top (and another time, through the back, and another time, through the side) eventually damaging it so that we couldn’t manually lower the roof.
 Unable to prioritize fixing it, I’ve simply garaged it and started walking and taking the bus.
-I’ve missed driving it; we bought it for a price so low it still feels like we got away with something; the owner had just replaced it with something newer and cooler and swifter but I always liked the classic lines of the ‘95.
+I’ve missed driving it; we bought it for a price so low it still feels like we got away with something.
+The previous owner had just replaced it with something newer and cooler and swifter but I always liked the classic lines of the ‘95.
 He’d neglected it in the way that people with garages neglect their cars, letting the leather seats dry out and the window fog over, and not fixing small problems like a broken glove box.
 The h spent a weekend detailing it presented it to me as compensation for handing over my beloved yellow convertible to my oldest step-daughter, when she arrived in California for college.
 That weekend we piled Jake (then a puppy) into the back and road-tripped to Portland, top down and blankets draped on our laps under a sky that was lit with what seemed like a billion stars.

 Well, said h, his name is Alex and he’s an opera singer who bartends on the side and he’s going to stop by on his way back from church to help me fix it.
 And that’s exactly what happened.
 More random wonderful.